 The mission of Maine Maritime Academy is to provide a quality education primarily focused on marine related programs.
 The curriculum will empower students to take on leadership roles, encourage rigorous self-discipline, promote curiosity, and provide graduates with the skills and knowledge needed to succeed in the global economy.

 INSTITUTIONAL OBJECTIVES

-To qualify for the baccalaureate degree, students should, at the appropriate level:
+Upon completion of a degree, students should, at the appropriate level: